atanikan/LLM-service-api/README.md

 ## 13B and 70B Llama LLM model using bash scripts on Sunspot

-### Running 13B model
+### Building the environment for 13B model

 :bulb: **Note:** You can directly use the conda environment `/lus/gila/projects/Aurora_deployment/conda_env_llm` and skip conda setup steps 1-3 below.
 Just run `conda activate /lus/gila/projects/Aurora_deployment/conda_env_llm/anl_llma-13b`

 1. Create a conda module and create an environment at a location of your choice.
+This can be done on a login node on sunspot

 ```bash
 conda create --prefix ~/environments/anl_llma-13b python=3.9 --y